QuiltMC/developer-wiki/wiki/configuration/advanced-configuring/en.md

 ## Adding multiple files

-For massive mods, a single config file, even organised into sections, can become unwieldy.
+For massive mods, a single config file can become unwieldy, even when organized into sections.
 Luckily, Quilt Config is designed to easily support adding multiple config files!
 To add a second config file, we must make another config class: let's call this one `ExampleModConfig2`.
 We'll also have to update the name of our original config file to be more specific: